snowplow/snowplow-flutter-tracker/doc/02-configuration.md

 );
 ```

-The method returns a `Tracker` instance.
+The method returns a `SnowplowTracker` instance.
 This can be later used for tracking events, or accessing tracker properties.
-However, all methods provided by the `Tracker` instance are also available as static functions in the `Snowplow` class but they require passing the tracker namespace as string.
+However, all methods provided by the `SnowplowTracker` instance are also available as static functions in the `Snowplow` class but they require passing the tracker namespace as string.

 The only required attributes of the `Snowplow.createTracker` method are `namespace` used to identify the tracker, and the Snowplow collector `endpoint`.
 Additionally, one can configure the HTTP method to be used when sending events to the collector and provide configuration by instantiating classes for `TrackerConfiguration`, `SubjectConfiguration`, or `GdprConfiguration`.
 The following arguments are accepted by the `Snowplow.createTracker` method: